NonstopGgggg/Advance-Com-prog-Project/README.md

 ":" must be added after speaker to pinpoint where the name ends.

 "\image" must be added before image to pinpoint that the following text is Image Path.

+The program might not be able to display the correct image and text if the file is not found.
+Thus, check the path of your file to verify its integrity.